Karen Johnson Boyd

-Karen Johnson Boyd (May 16, 1924 – January 29, 2016) was an American art dealer, collector and billionairess heiress.
+Karen Johnson Boyd (May 16, 1924 – January 29, 2016) was an American art dealer, collector and billionaire heiress.

 Early life

 She was the daughter of Herbert Fisk Johnson Jr. and Gertrude Brauner Johnson.
 As a teenager, she lived at Wingspread, a house designed for her father by the architect Frank Lloyd Wright, built in 1938–1939 in the village of Wind Point near Racine, Wisconsin.

 Career

 She had been an art dealer who had particularly supported craft art.
 She opened Perimeter Gallery in Chicago in 1982, which has promoted craft and other contemporary artists.
 She contributed more than 1,750 works to the Racine Art Museum and made an additional gift of two hundred artworks in 1991.
 She was actively involved in the creation of the new RAM building in downtown Racine, Wisconsin in 2003, and the galleries were named after her.
 She was a board member emerita of the Racine Art Museum.

 According to Forbes, she had a net worth of $2.7 billion in August 2015.